mahi-linux/dockers/README.md

 ```
 ##### To delete everything
 ```
+# Safe commands to use
+$ docker system prune -a -f

+# The above command cleans the following
+All stopped containers ✓ (safe)
+All unused networks ✓ (safe)
+All dangling images ✓ (safe)
+ALL unused images ✗ (risky—even tagged images not in use) Build cache ✓ (safe, but slower rebuilds)

 $ docker system prune # Just delete the stopped containers and build cache

+# Dangerous commands:
 $ docker system prune --volumes  # Delete everything excluding images
 $ docker system prune -a --volumes # Delete everything [Images, vol, network, containers]
 ```